Rugby Art Gallery and Museum

 The Social History Gallery includes exhibits about more recent local history including displays of artefacts showing how Rugby life has changed over the past 200 years.

-The art gallery’s permanent collection includes a small collection of local art plus an excellent collection of 20th-century contemporary British art that includes Three Groups of Figures on a Pink Ground by Barbara Hepworth, Monday Morning by LS Lowry, The Bride’s Secret Diary by Paula Rego and Richard Carline by Stanley Spencer
+The art gallery’s permanent collection, the Rugby Collection, includes local art plus an excellent collection of 20th-century contemporary British art that includes Three Groups of Figures on a Pink Ground by Barbara Hepworth, Monday Morning by LS Lowry, The Bride’s Secret Diary by Paula Rego and Richard Carline by Stanley Spencer.
+Note that while this comes from the gallery’s permanent collection, the Rugby Art Gallery and Museum rotates what is on public display so you won’t always be able to see the same pieces.

 The Floor One Gallery displays artwork by freelance artists with the exhibits changing every two to three weeks.